elevatelearning/el-site/content/insights/principles-of-good-assessment-design/index.md

 Whether you’re working in Higher Education, in an NPO, or in a corporate setting, what would you consider to be one of the foundational learning concepts and principles across a range of industries?

-While we believe that the fundamental principles required for a successful learning experience are that it must be learner-centred, goal-oriented and design-focused, being able to measure the effectiveness of the learning experience and assess whether learning transfer has taken place is key.
+While we believe that the fundamental principles required for a successful learning experience are that it must be learner-centered, goal-oriented and design-focused, being able to measure the effectiveness of the learning experience and assess whether learning transfer has taken place is key.

 Assessments are therefore an [essential component](http://doi.org/10.2139/ssrn.3370615) of the learning experience.
 Not only do they determine the user’s progression through the content, but also influence their understanding of their learning.
 Through carefully designed pause and reflect activities, consistent and personalised feedback, and questions that are designed to have learners practically apply key concepts, assessments can be a strategic tool for competence development and learning success.